Most electrical accidents happen indoors so consider some of the following safety precautions

 - Keep electrical appliances away from water even when switched off.

-- Do not use portable electric heaters in a bathroom.
-A fixed heater installed by an electrician is much safer .
+- Do not use portable electric heaters in a bathroom - a fixed heater installed by an electrician is safer.

-- Read and follow the instructions that come with any new appliances you purchase.
+- Read and follow the instructions that come with any new appliance you purchase.

 - Use only licensed electricians to carry out electrical work such as installing power points or repairing electrical faults.